This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 • In the summertime, use fresh peaches or apples.

-• Apples can also substitute the pears when they are not quite ready.
+• Apples can also substitute for pears when they are not quite ready.

 • All desserts can consistently be elevated with a large scoop of vanilla ice cream.